hoaproject/Contributions-Symfony-BenchBundle/README.md

 }
 ```

-In the previous example we created a mark named `renderView` in measuring the time taken to render the Twig template.
+In the previous example we created a mark named `renderView` in measuring the
+time taken to render the Twig template.

-You can create several marks by simply assigning them a unique name and nest them as you want :
+You can create several marks by simply assigning them a unique name and nest
+them as you want:

 ```php
 public function indexAction()